Mechanical back pain is most commonly caused by poor body mechanics and postural habits.

 If you have intense and unrelenting radiating pain down the leg with progressive muscle weakness, bladder or bowel symptoms, or specific structural problems not responding to conservative therapy, surgery may be warranted.

 WHAT YOU CAN DO ABOUT BACK PAIN

 REACH initiates treatment for back pain by utilizing the Mckenzie Method (MDT).
 MDT is a proven system of examination, treatment, and classification of spinal, joint, and other musculoskeletal pain, backed by years of research, evidence, and practice.
-The System is shown to be low cost, fast, and effective even for chronic pain.
+The System has been shown to be low cost, fast, and effective even for chronic pain.

-If a mechanical force caused the problem then it is logical a mechanical force may be part of the solution.
-The MDT system is designed to identify the mechanical problem and develop a plan to correct or improve the mechanics, thus decrease or eliminate the pain and functional limitations.
+If a mechanical force caused the problem then it is logical that a mechanical force may be part of the solution.
+The MDT system is designed to identify the mechanical problem and develop a plan to correct or improve the mechanics, thus decrease or eliminate the pain and functional problems.
 Further, the system tells us what treatment tool to use at the appropriate time, eliminating the guessing game.